pinojs/pino-pretty/Readme.md

 <a id="options"></a>
 ### Options

-`pino-pretty` exports a factory function that can be used to format log strings.
-This factory function is used internally by Pino, and accepts an options argument with keys corresponding to the options described in [CLI Arguments](#cliargs):
+The options accepted have keys corresponding to the options described in [CLI Arguments](#cliargs):

 ```js
 {